wmz9/IRE-algorithm-framework/README.md

 **Experimental Performance**: IRE achieves better generalization and faster optimization across a variety of tasks.

-- **Faster Optimization**: In LLM pretraining, IRE achieves a **2× speed-up** over AdamW for Llama models (from 60M to 229M parameters) on datasets including Wikitext-103, Minipile, and Openwebtext.
+- **Faster Optimization**: In LLM pretraining, IRE achieves a **2× speed-up** over AdamW for LLaMA models (from 60M to 229M parameters) on datasets including Wikitext-103, Minipile, and Openwebtext.

 - **Better Generalization**: For image classification, IRE consistently improves the generalization performance across a variety of benchmark datasets (CIFAR-10/100, ImageNet).